 Section 1 The board of directors shall consist of five elected and four appointed directors.
 The board conducts the regular business of the FPA.
 The order of business conducted by the board will be determined by FPA policy.
 All members of the board will maintain up-to-date memberships.

 Section 2 Regular meetings of the board will be held at least quarterly or as decided by the board.

 Section 3 A quorum for conducting the business of the board will consist of not less than half of the total board members.
 Quorums are necessary only for issues that require voting as dictated by FPA policy.

 Section 6 A board member who does not comply with their assigned responsibilities may be relieved of office by a majority vote at the next board meeting.
-Appointment of a replacement due to discipline or resignation will be made by the Executive Director with the approval of a majority of the board present.
+Appointment of a replacement due to discipline or resignation will be made by the President with the approval of a majority of the board present.

 Article VII Elections

 Section 1 Directors will be elected for a term of 3 years to serve from the time of installation at the start of the fiscal year after the election to the time of installation of the succeeding directors the following term.
 Directors may succeed themselves.

 A) The authorized directors shall be divided into three groups as nearly equal in number as possible, designated as Group I, Group II, and Group III as follows:

 1. Group I shall consist of the Competition Director and the Education Director having an initial term of office of one (1) year;

 2. Group II shall consist of the Marketing Director and the Treasurer having an initial term of office of two (2) years; and